St. Johns Wort

 How to make St. Johns Wort tincture

-Place the St. Johns Wort blossoms in a mason jar and press down to get as many blossoms in the jar as you can, leaving a 2 inch head space.
+Place the St. Johns Wort blossoms in a mason jar and press down to get as many blossoms in the jar as you can, leaving 2-inch headspace.
 Fill the jar with vodka.
 Use a knife to press out any air bubbles and fill to within 1 inch of the rim of the jar.
 You’ll need about 750 ml/24 fl. ounces of vodka to fill a 1 litre/1 quart jar.
 Cap tightly.
 Place in a warm place, so that the warmth encourages the plants to release their goodness.

 Shake the jar of St. Johns Wort tincture whenever you think of it over the next 4 to 6 weeks.

-If you are being treated for depression consult with your medial professional before self-treating with St. Johns Wort.
+If you are being treated for depression consult with your medical professional before self-treating with St. Johns Wort.

 While there is much talk of St. Johns Wort creating sun sensitivity with long term use, we’ve found that it has the opposite effect, protecting from the harmful effects of sun exposure due to the antioxidant effect of the flavonoids.
 You’ll have to decide for yourself whether St. Johns Wort causes YOU problems in the sun, or speak to your health professional.